Pictorial: How to Build a Deck or Porch

 Posts were set in concrete

-Posts were secured to rim joists
+Then the posts were secured to rim joists.

 Posts were secured to the rim joists using nailer

-What Would Dave Do
+What Would Dave Do?

 I've always dug holes and cemented piers and posts in place before I started installing beams or rim boards.

 This ensures the concrete is thoroughly mixed and hardens without encasing areas of dry concrete.

 In addition, I use post plates to keep the posts away from the concrete.

 Concrete and wood do not mix as concrete retains moisture eventually rotting the posts.

 Check with your local building codes to see what is required and/or expected before you begin building.